Herob527/categorize-files/README.md

 1. Create .env file with environment variables in `.env file` section

-2. Run `docker compose up --build --watch`
+2. Run `docker compose --profile develop up --build --watch`
+   - You can skip `--profile develop` if you don't need monitoring

+### Note on `profile develop`

+- `develop` profile launches services for monitoring (namely grafana, cadvisor and prometheus)

 ## Local links in docker compose